PupoSDC/wheat-union/README.md

 ## Project decisions

-I decided to focus on providing you with a sample of my skills as a React developer as such, I have opted to completely mock the server of this application.
-I've focused a lot on providing an "almost" production ready feel to the application, including both a mobile friendly and a Desktop design.
+I decided to focus on providing you with a sample of my skills as a React developer.
+I've focused on providing an "almost" production ready feel to the application, including both a mobile friendly and a Desktop design.

-The above decision also means the application can only be enjoyed in development mode since there is no infrastructure to supply the production build API calls.
+Due to limited time I have opted to completely mock the server of this application.
+This decision also means the application can only be enjoyed in development mode since there is no infrastructure to supply the production build API calls.

 One the application requirements was the ability to filter through users.
 This is very conductive to a "table with filters" design which I particularly don't like.
 I opted to shift this concept and